patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/inline-edit/inline-edit.md

 <img src="./img/full-page-edit.png"  alt="Full page edit"  width="926"/>

 ## Table inline edit
-There is one type of inline edit for tables:
+There is 1 type of inline edit for tables:
-* **[Row edit](/components/inline-edit/design-guidelines#row-editing):** allows for making changes to one editable row in the table
+* **[Row edit](/components/inline-edit/design-guidelines#row-editing):** allows for making changes to 1 editable row in the table

 ### Elements